Baked Chips as Bad or Worse Than FriedUpdated: April 17, 2017Healthy Living

-The ingredients for the fried chips are very simple: potatoes, oil, and salt.
+The ingredients for the fried chips shown in the picture above are very simple: potatoes, oil, and salt.
 The oils used are very unhealthy as you can’t fry in sunflower, corn, or canola oil without completely denaturing them.
-The fact that the oils aren’t hydrogenated means nothing as the oils are still highly toxic from being cooked at high temperatures.
-In addition, frying the potatoes would ensure exposure to the carcinogen acrylamide.
+The fact that the oils aren’t hydrogenated means nothing.
+These vegetable oils are rancid from being cooked at high temperatures.
+In addition, frying the potatoes ensures exposure to the carcinogen acrylamide.

 Are the fried chips healthy?
 Of course not.